Front Row (software)

 Front Row is a discontinued media center software application for Apple's Macintosh computers and Apple TV for navigating and viewing video, photos, podcasts and music from a computer, optical disc or the Internet through a 10-foot user interface (similar to Kodi and Windows Media Center).
 The software relies on iTunes and iPhoto and is controlled by an Apple Remote or the keyboard function keys.
 The first version was released in October 2005, with two major revisions since.
 Front Row was removed and discontinued in Mac OS X 10.7.

 Versions

 Introduction

 Front Row was first unveiled on October 12, 2005 with the new iMac G5 (along with the built-in iSight camera, the Apple Remote, and Photo Booth).
 The software was billed as an alternative interface for playing and running iPhoto, DVD Player, and iTunes (Internet radio stations could play by adding the station into a playlist in iTunes).

+In 2006, Front Row was added to the first Intel Mac Mini, which also gained a built-in infrared sensor and Apple Remote.
+The model's media center features were reviewed positively by PC World.
+This new version of Front Row could stream media from other computers on the local network.